s1t5/PaperworkArchivePDFExportScript/README.md

-# PaperworkArchivePDFExportScript
+# Paperwork Archive PDF Export Script
-Shell script to export the entire paperwork archive to an output folder and output the files here as a pdf and convert them to a pdf if necessary.
+Shell script to export your entire paperwork (https://www.openpaper.work/en/) archive to an output folder and output the files here as a pdf and convert them to a pdf if necessary.

 ## Features